MicrosoftDocs/dynamics-365-ai/ai-docs/sales/manage-snapshots-forecast.md

 Review the following prerequisites before you start using snapshots:

--	Purchase a Dynamics 365 Sales Insights license or start a trial to use advanced Sales Insights features.
+-	Purchase a sales premium license, Dynamics 365 Sales Insights license, or start a trial to use advanced Sales Insights features.

 -	Only users who have the security roles required to create and write in the forecast configuration can create snapshots.
 To learn more, see [Security roles and privileges](https://docs.microsoft.com/power-platform/admin/security-roles-privileges).